Archived Stock - This item is no longer available

 It is ideal for summer dining, kids' sleep-overs, a garden-room office, guest room or simply as an idyllic space to while away long sunny afternoons.
 You can move it to a new position in your gardens every weekend.
-It is road-legal, on a single braked axle, so you can take it with you whenever you like.
+It can be pulled onto a trailer so you can take it with you whenever you like.
 And being on wheels it doesn't require planning consent.
 It is bigger and better than a Shepherd’s Hut … and you saw it here first!
 We think it is perfect for a Country Estate – whether for private use or for Events, Exhibitions or Festivals.

-The next one is already in production.
-Each will be different from the last; salvaged elements are used through-out.
-And if the Woodland Tabernacle doesn’t quite meet your needs you can specify the fit-out for another to your liking.
+Each one will be different from the last; salvaged elements are used through-out.
+And if the Empire Studio doesn’t quite meet your needs you can specify the fit-out for another to your liking.

 Two examples of old Tin Tabernacles: